Roman Kingdom: Origin

 The site of the founding of the Roman Kingdom (and eventual Republic and Empire) included a ford where one could cross the river Tiber in central Italy.
 The Palatine Hill and hills surrounding it provided easily defensible positions in the wide fertile plain surrounding them.
 Each of these features contributed to the success of the city.

-The traditional version of Roman history, which has come down principally through Livy (64 or 59 BC – AD 12 or 17), Plutarch (46–120), and Dionysius of Halicarnassus (c.
+The traditional version of Roman history, which has come down principally through Livy (59 BC – AD 17), Plutarch (before 50 – after AD 120), and Dionysius of Halicarnassus (c.
 60 BC – after 7 BC), recounts that a series of seven kings ruled the settlement in Rome's first centuries.
-The traditional chronology, as codified by Varro (116 BC – 27 BC) and Fabius Pictor (c.
+The traditional chronology, as codified by Varro (116 – 27 BC) and Fabius Pictor (c.
 270 – c.
 200 BC), allows 243 years for their combined reigns, an average of almost 35 years.
 Since the work of Barthold Georg Niebuhr, modern scholarship has generally discounted this schema.
-The Gauls destroyed many of Rome's historical records when they sacked the city after the Battle of the Allia in 390 BC (according to Varro; according to Polybius, the battle occurred in 387–6), and what remained eventually fell prey to time or to theft.
+The Gauls destroyed many of Rome's historical records when they sacked the city after the Battle of the Allia in 390 BC (according to Varro; according to Polybius, the battle occurred in 387 or 386), and what remained eventually fell prey to time or to theft.
 With no contemporary records of the kingdom surviving, all accounts of the Roman kings must be carefully questioned.